phuhao00/game_news/README.md

 ## Data Storage

-Articles are stored persistently in either PostgreSQL or SQLite with the following features:
+Articles are stored persistently in MongoDB with the following features:
 - Automatic cleanup of articles older than 7 days
 - Efficient lookup by ID
 - Sorting by publication date